leesei/leesei.github.io/src/content/post/javascript-notes.md

   - javascript
 ---

 JavaScript was conceived by Brendan Eich, then employee of Netscape, in ten days time.
-The name "JavaScript" was chosen intendedly with reference Java to give the impression of "write once, run everywhere".
+The name "JavaScript" was chosen intensionally with reference Java to give the impression of "write once, run everywhere".

 Sun (now Oracle) owns the trademark of the name "Java", hence "JavaScript".
 So the standard for JavaScript is [ECMA-262](http://www.ecma-international.org/publications/standards/Ecma-262.htm) (or ECMAScript), after the standard body ECMA.